 Training for the 100 mile walk

 Race Walking began as an ultra-long distance sport in the eighteenth and nineteenth centuries and still maintains a great following in Europe.
 Easily the most famous event in the world was the Paris to Strasbourg walk (320 mile 3 day event) which has now become the Paris to Colmar (close to Strasbourg).
 This event is over a distance of 520km and is generally won in around the 60 hour mark.
-Other events are the Roubiax (France) 28 hour walk in which many European countries enter teams, the Lugano (Italy) 100 km and the London-to-Brighton (53 mile) event.
+Other events are the Roubiax (France) 28 hour walk in which many European countries enter teams, the Lugano (Italy) 100 km and the (now defunct) London-to-Brighton (53 mile) event.
 On top of this, most countries have an active Centurion Club which offers life-long membership for all sub-24 hour 100 mile finishers.

 Here in Australia, we also support the concept of ultra-distance walking and are pleased to provide these notes about training for the basic mainstay of the sport, namely the 100 mile event.
 In Australia, such Centurion events are generally held on a 400m track and are run under the auspices of the various State Race Walking Associations.

 There is no such thing as a set rule for these events.
 People as young as 16 and as old as 62 have finished the 100 mile races held previously in Australia.
 Some have been in the prime of their walking careers while others have been non-race walkers but had a desire to succeed and the individual fortitude necessary to 'bash it out'.

 If you are thinking of entering such an event, then you need some serious planning and a total commitment if you are to succeed.
 These notes are meant to provide some basic ideas on which you can build.

 Judge the pace in the opening hours.

 Keep the action going through the inevitable bad spots.